seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

-# User Roles
+# Roles and Permissions

 <!-- md:version 1.0 -->
 <!-- md:flag enterprise -->

-In SeaTable Enterprise Edition (SeaTable EE), a user's permissions and quotas are determined by the its assigned role.
+In SeaTable Enterprise Edition (SeaTable EE), user and administor roles determine a user's/an administrator's permissions and quotas.
 (For org users, some permissions and quotes are also determined by the role assigned to the organization.)

-SeaTable has two standard roles.
-Additionally, extra roles can be created for more fine-grained permission management.
 All changes relating to the SeaTable's roles are done in the configuration file `dtable_web_settings.py`.

 NOTE: Admin privileges are not part of the user role.

+## User Roles

+A user role is comprised of up to 10 permissions and up to 6 quotas.
+If a permissions or a quote is not specifically set in a role, the permission is assumed to be given (default value = True) and no quota is applied (default value = no value or empty string).

-## Permissions
+### User Permissions

-The following permissions are supported in roles:
+The following permissions are supported in user roles:

 | Permission                     | Added in version | Description                                                                                                                                                      | Additional information                                                                                                                        |
 | ------------------------------ | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |